 As you furnish a new space, or just invest in a new piece or two, you may be looking for non-toxic furniture brands to ensure clean indoor air and a safe environment for yourself and/or your loved ones.

 Building materials and furnishings are one of the major causes of indoor air pollution, according to the EPA.
+So non-toxic furniture is a key aspect of creating a healthy home.

 What is Non-Toxic Furniture?